fenago/pytest-quick-start-guide/testing-with-pytest/Lab_2.md

 The tests/func/__init__.py and tests/unit/__init__.py files are empty.
 They are optional, but do allow you to have duplicate test file names in multiple test directories.
-This is discussed in full in Avoiding Filename Collisions, on page 123.
+This is discussed in full in Avoiding Filename Collisions

 The pytest.ini file is optional.
 It contains project-wide pytest configuration.
 There should be at most only one of these in your project.
 It can contain directives